Get your International Driving Permit for Solomon Islands in 8 minutes

 Although it is not required to get an International Driving Permit (IDP) for Solomon Islands, many tourists highly recommend getting an International Driver’s Permit if they want to drive around this foreign country using a motor vehicle that you rented from local car rental companies.

-An IDP is not a standalone document.
+An International Driving Permit is not a standalone document.
 However, it is an additional document that can support your proof of identity, which is your valid driver’s license, especially when you cannot communicate in their language or if your license is not in English.

-Our IDP is recognized in 165 countries and more, including the following countries:
+Our International Driving Permit is recognized in 165 countries and more, including the following countries:

 • Papua New Guinea